 The Forest Preparedness Level is partly determined by a flow chart filtered by 3 input variables.
 Those input variables are fire danger (based upon average ERC levels), potential fire activity, and resource availability (commitment).
-Prescribed fire activity should also be taken into account when determining a preparedness level.
+Prescribed fire activity and associated resource needs should also be considered when determining a preparedness level.

 Forest Fire Danger level will be determined by the FMO group during their weekly coordination call based on ERC levels calculated by BMIDC.
-The average Forest Fire Danger Level determine by the FMO Group will be used in the following as the initial input for the flow chart.
+The decision arrived at through consensus of the FMO Group will be used in the below charts' input for the WWNF Fire Danger.
+Individual Fire Danger Rating Area levels may vary from the forest level decision; however, the forest level decision will be used in chart below unless otherwise determined by the FMO group during its weekly coordination call.
+The Forest Fire Danger Level determine by the FMO Group will be used in the following as the initial input for the flow chart.

-\Individual FDRA's have some variance in the split between levels.
-The numbers shown are an average of the FDRA's that the WWNF footprint includes.
+^{}Individual FDRA's have some variance in the split between levels.
+Forest Fire Danger Level will be set during the weekly coordination call of the FMO Group.